PennyLaneAI/pennylane-qiskit/doc/devices/remote.rst

     Retrieving a backend from a provider has been deprecated and may not be supported.

-After installing the plugin, this device can be used just like other devices for the definition and evaluation of QNodes within PennyLane.
+After installing the plugin, this device can be used just like any other PennyLane device for defining and evaluating QNodes.
 A simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters would look like: